lizardfs/documentation/source/man/mfsmount.1.rst

 ----------------

 There are three cache modes: *NO*, *YES* and *AUTO*.
-The default option is *AUTO* and you shuldn't change it unless you really know what you are doing.
+The default option is *AUTO* and you shouldn't change it unless you really know what you are doing.
 In *AUTO* mode data cache is managed automatically by mfsmaster.

 NO,NONE or NEVER